alex-mruga/ti_iwrl6432_spi_data_stream/README.md

 - **Minimal Standalone Implementation**
   - No CLI-based reconfiguration, all parameters set in `defines.h`.
   - Only includes necessary SDK function calls for FMCW processing.

-- **Efficient Data Transmission**
-  - Captures range profiles and sends them via UART for real-time visualization.
-  - Can be extended to transmit the full radar cube for further processing.

 - **Embedded System Considerations**
   - Factory calibration data restored from flash.